-Given these factors, it should come as no surprise that many cosigners would like removed from the loan.
-It also shouldn’t be a surprise that lenders want to keep cosigners attached to the loan as long as possible.
+Given these factors, it’s no surprise that many cosigners seek removal from the loan.
+It also shouldn’t be surprising that lenders want to keep cosigners attached to the loan as long as possible.

-When it comes to securing a cosigner release there are two basic methods used by most borrowers.
+When it comes to securing a cosigner release, there are two basic methods used by most borrowers.
 We will call it the hard way and the easy way.
-Should the traditional methods of cosigner removal fail, there are also a couple creative options that borrowers might explore.
+Should the traditional consigner removal techniques fail, there are also some creative options that borrowers can explore.

 The Hard Way: Getting Lender Approval for a Cosigner Release

-Many lenders advertise that cosigners can be released from loans in as little as one year after the borrower begins repayment.
-The lender ads typically highlight the fact that the borrower needs to make 12 or 24 consecutive on-time payments on the loan.
+Many lenders advertise a cosigner release in as little as one year after the borrower begins repayment.
+The lender ads typically highlight that the borrower needs to make 12 or 24 consecutive on-time payments on the loan.

-In the fine print, almost all lenders also require that the borrower be able to pass a new credit check before the cosigner can be removed.
-The lenders require this step because they want to make sure that the borrower is “creditworthy” on their own.
-A history of timely payments on its own is not enough to be released.
+In the fine print, almost all lenders also require that the borrower pass a new credit check before the consigner gets removed.
+The lenders require this step to ensure the borrower is “creditworthy” independently.
+A history of timely payments is not enough for a cosigner release.

-Given the difficulty associated with securing a cosigner release by going through the existing lender, this approach should only be used by borrowers with excellent credit who want their student loan to stay the same.
-If the existing loan has an amazing interest rate that can’t be beat, it may make sense to try to get the cosigner release in this method.
+Given the difficulty of securing a cosigner release through the existing lender, this approach should only be used by borrowers with excellent credit who want their student loans to stay the same.
+If the current loan has a fantastic interest rate, trying to get the cosigner release in this method may make sense.

-At present there are at least 20 different national lenders offering student loan refinancing services.
-Due to the intense competition, rates can be as low as 2.5% and lenders are more likely to approve applications without a cosigner.
+At present, at least 20 national lenders offer student loan refinancing services.
+Due to the intense competition, rates start around 4%, and borrowers in repayment have solid chances of being approved without a cosigner.

-Typically refinancing is done to secure a lower interest rate on the loan.
+Typically refinancing is done to secure a lower interest rate.
 However, the process is an excellent way to remove a cosigner.
-If the applicant gets approved on their own, the old loan is paid off in full and a new loan is created.
+If the applicant gets approved independently, the old loan gets paid off in full and replaced with a new loan from the new lender.
 From the former cosigner’s perspective, the debt they were legally responsible for shows up as paid in full on their credit report.

 Things can get a little hairy if the best available refinance rate is the same or slightly worse than the existing loan.
-The cosigner may be willing to chip in to cover the extra interest in order to be removed from the loan.
-The primary borrower may opt to just accept a slightly worse rate in order to help the cosigner out.
+The primary borrower may accept a slightly worse rate to help the cosigner out.

 The key to this process is understanding that the old loan and old loan terms are eliminated and replaced with a new loan.
-The advantage is that it can free a cosigner, but if the interest rates are terrible or there are other issues with the loan terms, it can be a mistake.
+The advantage is that it can free a cosigner, but it can be a mistake if the interest rates are terrible or there are other issues with the loan terms.